XML RSS

 At a meeting of the Welsh Affairs Select Committee in the House of Commons this week, representatives of the NDA told MP's that it was unlikely that Wylfa will be still operating beyond 2010.

-Anglesey Aluminium needs a constant and dependable supply of electricity and so the closure of Wylfa will mean the smelter will have to look elsewhere to provide the 225 MW it needs to power the plant.
+The Anglesey Aluminium smelter needs a constant and dependable supply of electricity and so the closure of Wylfa will mean the smelter will have to look elsewhere to provide the 225 MW it needs to power the plant.

 Potential job losses from the two plants closing could be almost 1,500 when account is also taken of the support and transport jobs that would be lost.